jakedolan/bootstrap-vue/README.md

 <p>Replaced instances of beforeDestroy() to beforeUnmount()</p>

 <p>To work around `INSTANCE_EVENT_EMITTER` issues, I use an emitter prop (when necessary) to pass a custom emitter library and use instead of listening for $on, $once, $off.
 In some cases it is necessary to add a uuid to to ensure the component is only responding to specific events. <b>This emitter likely should just be built directly into BootstrapVue.</b></p>

+<p>For the above, I have now implemented mitt to replace the instance emitter, but there are some components that are still set up to take the custom emitter.
+The custom emitter should be removed sometime in the future.

 <p>To work around `V_FOR_REF` issues, I have implemented a the following strategy for <a href="https://docs.w3cub.com/vue~3/guide/migration/array-refs">b-time</a>.
 This likely would work for other instances of this in b-tabs and mixin-tbody-row.
 NOT implemented in b-tabs, mixin-tbody-row.</p>